 Because even the most sophisticated and complex vehicles were designed and built by humans (with the occasional robotic assistance), there will be mistakes, mechanical defects, and other imperfections that could compromise safety.
 The NHTSA requires that manufacturers recall vehicles with a defect that could affect the vehicle’s safety.

-Manufacturers issue recalls and NHTSA can issue a recall if the manufacturer has not yet done so.
-Millions of vehicles, pieces of automotive equipment, and even child safety seats have been recalled in an effort to avert injuries and deaths.
+Manufacturers issue recalls, and NHTSA can issue a recall if the manufacturer has not yet done so.
+Millions of vehicles, automotive equipment, and even child safety seats have been recalled to avert injuries and deaths.

-Just because a manufacturer has recalled a product for safety reasons, it does not automatically make the manufacturer liable for your injuries.
-You will still be required to prove that the product it made was defective, and the defect was the direct cause of the accident which caused your injuries.
-You can use the fact that there was a safety recall for the product as evidence of its defectiveness, unless the court does not allow the fact that there was a recall to be included in the evidence because of the danger of the jury’s opinions being swayed by this information.
+Just because a manufacturer has recalled a product for safety reasons does not automatically make the manufacturer liable for your injuries.
+You will still be required to prove that the product it made was defective and the defect was the direct cause of the accident which caused your injuries.
+You can use the fact that there was a safety recall for the product as evidence of its defectiveness unless the court does not allow the fact that there was a recall to be included in the evidence because of the danger of the jury’s opinions being swayed by this information.

 Automotive product manufacturers owe a duty of care to their consumers to build vehicles that will be safe and work as they were intended to work.
 If a product is defective because of a design flaw, a manufacturing error, or a marketing defect, also called a failure to warn, an injured consumer can hold them liable for injuries and other losses.

-At Mezrano Law Firm, our experienced Alabama product liability lawyers advocate for our clients’ rights when they have been injured because of a defective automotive product.
+At Mezrano Law Firm, our experienced Alabama product liability lawyers advocate for our client's rights when they have been injured because of a defective automotive product.
 We investigate the accident, gather evidence, and build a strong case on your behalf.
-We fight for fair compensation from the insurance companies who have a team of defense lawyers working diligently to protect their company’s profits.
-We do our best to make sure that you receive the compensation you deserve when your injury was a result of an accident caused by an automotive defect.
+We fight for fair compensation from insurance companies with a team of defense lawyers working diligently to protect their company’s profits.
+We do our best to ensure that you receive the compensation you deserve when your injury results from an accident caused by an automotive defect.

-If you or someone you care about has been injured because of an automotive defect, you are welcome to schedule a free consultation to discuss your case with an experienced Alabama personal injury lawyer from our team.
+Suppose you or someone you care about has been injured because of an automotive defect.
+In that case, you are welcome to schedule a free consultation to discuss your case with an experienced Alabama personal injury lawyer from our team.
 With tens of millions of dollars in settlements and verdicts for our clients, we are prepared to do our part to help you win.

-After an injury in a car accident that was caused or made worse by an automotive defect, you may be looking to pursue justice for your injuries and other losses.
+After an injury in a car accident caused or made worse by an automotive defect, you may seek justice for your injuries and other losses.
 The experienced product liability attorneys at Mezrano Law Firm are here to help you win.
-We represent clients throughout the state with offices in Birmingham, Mobile, Florence, Gadsden, and Tuscaloosa.
-Schedule your free consultation to discuss your case with a skilled Alabama personal injury attorney by calling 205-206-6300 or filling out our contact form today.
+Schedule your free consultation to discuss your case with a skilled Alabama automotive defects lawyer by calling 205-206-6300 or filling out our contact form today.